Catania City Guide

 Weather and climate

-Catania enjoys a quintessential Mediterranean climate, characterized by long, sun-drenched summers and mild, brief winters.
-As one of Europe’s sunniest destinations, the city basks in light for much of the year, making it an ideal year-round escape.
+Catania enjoys a quintessential Mediterranean climate characterized by long, sun-drenched summers and mild, brief winters.
+Positioned on Sicily's eastern coast, the city is one of the sunniest spots in Europe, making it a reliable destination for warmth throughout the year.

 Safety considerations